UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Mathematical Details

 \section{Mathematical Details}

-In this section, we provide the formal mathematical foundations underlying the uncertainty modeling and diagnostic analyses used in \ours.
+In this section, we present the formal mathematical foundations underlying the uncertainty modeling and diagnostic analyses used in \ours.
 We first introduce a layer-wise variance decomposition that attributes predictive uncertainty across transformer depth under stochastic inference.
 We then provide a proof of the decomposition, clarify its assumptions, and relate Monte Carlo dropout to approximate Bayesian inference.
-Finally, we discuss practical and interpretive implications of layer-wise uncertainty attribution for calibration, intervention, and uncertainty-aware inference.
-These analyses are intended as diagnostic and explanatory tools that complement the empirical results in the main paper, rather than as claims of exact posterior inference.
+Finally, we discuss the practical and interpretive implications of layer-wise uncertainty attribution for calibration, intervention, and uncertainty-aware inference.
+These analyses serve as diagnostic and explanatory tools that complement the empirical results in the main paper, rather than as claims of exact posterior inference.